 A voice instruction when the app is first launched will work differently once the app has learned from thousands of interactions what the best course of action is.

 It is also interesting to consider how for voice to be fully adopted there will need to be a change in user behavior.
-Right now people type text and use graphical interfaces on their smartphones far more than they speak into their phones.
+Right now people type text and use graphical interfaces on their smartphones far more than they speak into their phones and use voice assistants.

 This is because voice recognition technology is not perfect.
 For decades there have been voice shortcuts on phones and computers but these shortcuts have not been widely used because the error rates were so high that the pain of accounting for the error outweighed the benefit of the convenience after the novelty had worn off.